 The company's main competition in the Taiwan market will be Japanese chain Mister Donut, which with over 50 stores across Taiwan has been the only major donut chain in the country since Dunkin' Donuts withdrew in February.

-Founded in North Carolina in 1937, Krispy Kreme now has outlets in the United States, Canada, Japan, South Korea, Thailand, Colombia and several other countries.
+Founded in the U.S. state of North Carolina in 1937, Krispy Kreme now has outlets in the United States, Canada, Japan, South Korea, Thailand, Colombia and several other countries.